Quick Summary

 The Cognitive Tax on Our Choices

-Judicial Bias After Lunch
+Justice Served After Lunch

-The environments we create, often driven by a desire for vast scale, can inadvertently strain our mental clarity.
-Consider the world's largest infrastructures.
+The environments we inhabit, often built for immense scale, can inadvertently strain our mental clarity.
+Consider the sheer size of venues where 100,000 people gather.

-From Coffee Houses to Digital Chaos
+From Coffee-House Deals to Digital Deluges

 Practical Strategies for Better Decisions

-The Role of Consistent Habits
+The Power of Consistent Habits

 Countering Cognitive Biases